 For critiques only, yes.
 We charge extra if you wish to send your typed manuscript by post, and the service will necessarily take longer.
 If you opt for this service, please keep a copy!
 We cannot guarantee your manuscript’s safe return although of course we do our best.
 Get in touch for rates.

 You always need to use the higher word count price.
 So for 90,000 words the price you need is that for manuscripts under 100,000 words.
-We have chosen these stages for good reasons; 15,000 words is usually the maximum that agents ask for; 40,000 words might be a complete children’s novel or a novella and 80,000 is the usual minimum word count for an adult’s novel.
+We have chosen these stages for good reasons; 15,000 words is usually the maximum that agents ask for; 40,000 words might be a complete children’s novel or a novella and 80,000 can be either an upper or lower limit for an adult’s novel.

 The applicable critique rate is for novels under 15,000 words.
 However, we wouldn’t recommend submitting a novel extract below 10,000 words for critique.